How To Build Stairs In Your Home

 Mark the notches for the treads by using a framing square.
-If you add a stair gauge to your square, you are able to mark a number of notches in the identical way.
+If you add a stair gauge to your square, you are able to mark a number of notches in an identical way.
 These brass fixtures are clamped onto the square at exactly the rise measurement.
 The other is attached at the run measurement.
 You can use this tool as a template, sliding it down so it is in line with the previous notch and mark the next notch.

-Step Four – Cut the Stringers
+Step 4 - Cut the Stringers

 After the notches are completely marked, use a circular saw to cut the notches out.
 Do not extend the cuts past any of the marks.

 If necessary, finish the cuts by hand with a jigsaw or handsaw.

 From the bottom of each stringer, trim a piece equal to the thickness of a tread – for a 2 x 6 tread (nominal size) trim 1 ½ inches from the bottom of the stringers.

 Firmly attach stringers with wood screws.
 Use brackets if you wish.
 Use an electric drill with a screwdriver bit.
 Stringers are commonly 16 inches apart but can be a lesser or greater distance